Bryan Adams: Benefit concerts and humanitarian awards

-On 13 January 2011, he participated in the Concert for Killing Cancer at the Hammersmith Apollo in London together with the historic rock band The Who, Jeff Beck, Debbie Harry, and Richard Ashcroft.
-On 22 October 2013, he attended the TJ Martell Foundation's 38th Annual Honors Gala in New York City for Cancer Research.
+On January 13, 2011, he participated in the Concert for Killing Cancer at the Hammersmith Apollo in London together with the historic rock band The Who, Jeff Beck, Debbie Harry, and Richard Ashcroft.
+On October 22, 2013, he attended the TJ Martell Foundation's 38th Annual Honors Gala in New York City for Cancer Research.
 He performed alongside Sting.

-On 14 September 2014, Adams was the first artist to sing at the Invictus Games organised by Prince Harry in East London.
-Prince Harry reciprocated by attending Adams's exhibition on Wounded soldiers in London.
-Interviewed in November 2014 by KALTBLUT Magazine, he presents his photo book Wounded: The Legacy of War then Adams said: "War is not the answer in solving problems.
-Sometimes, in 2004, George Bush said that "the world without Saddam Hussein's regime is a better and safer place, and as we have seen, nothing could be further from the truth.
-Millions of displaced people, hundreds of thousands of dead, and countless thousands of injured, physically or mentally.
-It is an unspeakable disaster, like the war in Afghanistan."
+On September 14, 2014, Adams was the first artist to sing at the Invictus Games organised by Prince Harry in East London.
+Prince Harry reciprocated by attending Adams's exhibition on wounded soldiers in London.

 In May 2015, he received the "Allan Slaight Humanitarian Spirit Award" in recognition of his social activism and support for various humanitarian causes, presented during Canadian Music Week at the Canadian Music Industry & Broadcast Awards Gala.
-In 2016, Adams canceled an 14 April concert at Mississippi Coast Coliseum in Biloxi.
-From 1 July, the state implemented the law whereby religious groups and private companies can refuse to provide their services to same-sex couples; after the example of Bruce Springsteen, who canceled his show in Greensboro, North Carolina in protest against the law prohibiting anti-discrimination measures against gays, lesbians, bisexuals and transgenders in using public restrooms, Adams also followed "the Boss".
+In 2016, Adams canceled an April 14 concert at Mississippi Coast Coliseum in Biloxi.
+From July 1, the state implemented the Religious Liberty Accommodations Act, whereby religious groups and private companies can refuse to provide their services to same-sex couples; after the example of Bruce Springsteen, who canceled his show in Greensboro, North Carolina in protest against the Public Facilities Privacy & Security Act requiring transgender people to use public restrooms reflecting the sex listed on their birth certificate, Adams also followed "the Boss".

-On 30 September 2017, Adams, along with Bruce Springsteen, met on stage at the 2017 Invictus Games.
+On September 30, 2017, Adams, along with Bruce Springsteen, met on stage at the 2017 Invictus Games.
 The Paralympic Games for Military Veterans, now in its third edition, saw the two artists perform for the closing ceremony at the Scotiabank Arena in Toronto.
 They performed some pieces of their repertoire, to close in duet performing "Cuts Like A Knife" and "Badlands".

 In November 2019, Adams gifted Park Walk Primary School in Chelsea, England, with a new playground through his charity The Bryan Adams Foundation.
 In previous years, Adams had built a playground for Ashburnham Community School in the Royal Borough of Kensington and Chelsea in London with his foundation.